Trial Search Results

 - serum albumin greater than or equal to 2.8g/dL

-- lipase <2.0 times ULN and no radiologic or clinical evidence of pancreatitis
+- lipase <2.0 times upper limit of normal (ULN) and no radiologic or clinical

 - urine protein/creatinine ratio (UPCR) less than or equal to 1

-- serum phosphorus calcium, magnesium and potassium greater than or equal to LLN
+- serum phosphorus calcium, magnesium and potassium greater than or equal to lower

-mmHg (diastolic) for eligibility.
-Initiation or adjustment of BP medication is
+(diastolic) for eligibility.
+Initiation or adjustment of BP medication is permitted

-permitted prior to study entry provided that the average of three BP readings at
+prior to study entry provided that the average of three BP readings at the time of

-reason and because receptor tyrosine kinases are known to be teratogenic, women
+and because receptor tyrosine kinases are known to be teratogenic, women of

-of child-bearing potential and men must agree to use adequate contraception.
-All
+child-bearing potential and men must agree to use adequate contraception.
+All subjects

-subjects of reproductive potential must agree to use both a barrier method and a
+of reproductive potential must agree to use both a barrier method and a second method

 Sexually active subjects (men and women) must agree to use medically accepted barrier